DataDog/integrations-extras/apache-apisix/README.md

 }'
 ```

-5. Please visit [Datadog Plugin][1]'s document for more custom configuration.
+5. See the [Datadog Plugin][1] documentation for additional custom configuration options.

 ### Validation